dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 1. The ``aws`` authorization type indicates that the provided authorization value will be the string name of an AWS named profile, and that the Dockstore CLI must use the `AWS SigV4 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`_ signing process for HTTP/HTTPS requests.
 2. The ``bearer`` authorization type indicates that the provided authorization value will be an authenticating string/token that the Dockstore CLI will attach under the *AUTHORIZATION* header for HTTP/HTTPS requests.

-For example, to specify an AWS API Gateway endpoint as the WES URL, and an AWS named profile as the authorization, the WES config section would look similar to:
+For example, to specify an AWS API Gateway endpoint as the WES URL, and an AWS named profile as the authorization value, the WES config section would look similar to:

 *~/.dockstore/config*